 The safety of women at abortion facilities is a compelling state concern, and given the poor track record of far too many abortion facilities, they are the very last ones who should be permitted to challenge state safety regulations of abortion clinics.
 The proverbial fox should not be allowed to guard the chicken coop.

 With your invaluable support, we at the ACLJ are doing all that we can to fight against the unlimited abortion license established in Roe v.
 Wade.
-In the meantime, this critical lawsuit could eliminate the right of abortion clinics to challenge both state safety regulations and other state laws curtailing the murder of the unborn.
+In the meantime, this critical lawsuit could eliminate the right of abortion clinics to challenge both state safety regulations and other state laws curtailing the slaughter of the unborn.

 As we aggressively take legal action to defeat the abortion behemoth and defend life, your gift today will be DOUBLED and could help us save lives.
 Have your gift doubled through our Matching Challenge.